 - Freudian Excuse: His antagonism stems from the loss of his lover, Yuna.
 He also wants to prove that he is a strong fighter instead of the weak-kneed wimp he was in Aincrad.

 - Freudian Excuse Is No Excuse: He was Driven to Villainy over the loss of his love, Yuna.
 However this does not justify most of his actions, which are unnecessarily cruel and verges on sadism in the enjoyment he derives from beating down his fellow players.
 It's no wonder Kirito doesn't hold a shred of sympathy for him despite their similar pasts.

 - Handicapped Badass: In SAO.
 Nautilus was a considerably skilled swordsman and had large knowledge of the One-Handed Sword Skills, which was enough to get him scouted by the Knights of the Blood Oath once he reached the appropriate level.
 However he had a Full-Dive Non-Conformity which, in his case, was giving priority to the commands of his lower cerebral centres, the origin of instincts, instead of the higher centres, responsible for reason, thus making Nautilus's avatar unresponsive when at times of perceived danger.
-Reality Ensues in that instead of being able to fight with this handicap to make him appear more badass, it ends up hindering him greatly to the point where its agreed by Asuna and Heathcliff that he shouldnt take part in Boss Fights after being The Load on a grinding mission and later leads to Yunas death.
+Only instead of being able to fight with this handicap to make him appear more badass, it ends up hindering him greatly to the point where its agreed by Asuna and Heathcliff that he shouldnt take part in Boss Fights after being The Load on a grinding mission and later leads to Yunas death.